Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives such as radarr_get_movies or sonarr_get_calendar.
-There are no prerequisites, exclusions, or usage context given.
+No guidance is provided on when to use this tool versus alternatives.
+There are no explicit contexts, exclusions, or alternative tool mentions.
+The description is purely declarative and offers no conditional advice.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.